polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-weights-and-fees.md

 inclusion fee = base fee + weight fee + length fee
 ```

+Transaction fees are withdrawn before the transaction is executed.
+After the transaction is executed, the weight can be adjusted to reflect the actual resources used.
+If a transaction uses fewer resources than expected, the transaction fee is corrected, and the adjusted transaction fee is deposited.

 ## Using the Transaction Payment Pallet

 The [Transaction Payment pallet](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/transaction-payment){target=\_blank} provides the basic logic for calculating the inclusion fee.
 You can also use the Transaction Payment pallet to: